aws/aws-iot-device-sdk-embedded-C/README.md

 ### Development branch

-The [development](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/development) branch currently hosts development of the next iteration of the SDK version 4.
+The [development](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/development) currently hosts development of the next iteration of the AWS IoT Embedded C SDK version 4.
 It is currently a work in progress and should not be used to create any products.
+We will update this README when that status changes.

 ## Overview